High-Performance DBMSs with io_uring: When and How to use it: Efficient Network I/O with

-\paragraph{System conditions.} We evaluate the shuffle workloads on a six-node cluster with ConnectX-7 NICs, which provide 400Gbit/s bidirectional bandwidth, resulting in 4.8~Tbit/s of bisection bandwidth (6$\times$2$\times$400~Gbit/s).
+\paragraph{System conditions.} \phantomsection We use the previously described six-node cluster, providing 4.8~Tbit/s of bisection bandwidth (6$\times$2$\times$400~Gbit/s), to evaluate shuffle workloads.
 Since network round-trip latencies are orders of magnitude higher than SSD access latencies, even in traditional engines, it is common to adopt asynchronous strategies such as using dedicated I/O threads~\cite{DBLP:conf/nsdi/DragojevicNCH14,DBLP:conf/nsdi/KaliaKA19,mysqlaio}.
 Batching tuples into larger chunks, e.g., 1~MiB, is also an often adopted approach to amortize network overhead and increase throughput~\cite{DBLP:journals/pvldb/JepsenLPSC21}.
-Hence, we adopt an asynchronous design as a baseline from the beginning without discussing synchronous I/O in the context of the shuffle use case.
+Hence, we adopt an asynchronous design as a baseline without discussing synchronous I/O in the context of the shuffle use case.